 New Canaan, CT

 As New Canaan was considered the perfect location, a man named Phillip Johnson had an idea to build a house of glass.
 It was one of the first of its kind, declared “a modern home.”
 In 1945 he started working on the schematics of the project.
-The plot of land was found in 1946, and two years later Johnson began construction.
+The plot of land was found in 1946, and two years later, Johnson began construction.
 By the following year, the house was complete.
 The house Johnson designed was a piece of beauty and was eventually declared a landmark.

 Driving from New York City to New Canaan’s Glass House area is a mere hour and 20 minutes.
 If you prefer to travel via public transportation, head to Grand Central Station and take the New Haven line to the New Canaan line.
-This will also take you an hour and 20 minutes.
+This will also make you an hour and 20 minutes.

 Sleepy Hollow, NY

 In Westchester County, Sleepy Hollow is famous for its historical significance.
-Most people know this town from famous author Washington Irving.
+Most people know this town from renowned author Washington Irving.
 This town got its name because he wrote a story titled “The Legend of Sleepy Hollow.”
 Before the story, the location was part of North Tarrytown.
 After the story was published, the village adopted this name.
 Visitors far and wide come to experience what it’s like to be in the setting of a Washington Irving story.

 One of the famous historical locations in Sleepy Hollow is the Rockefeller Estate.
 The plot of land is over 3,000 acres large, and the mansion itself is an astonishing 36,000 square feet.
 Construction of this 40-room mansion, also called Kykuit, commenced in 1913.
 This is considered a landmark because it was built for John D. Rockefeller.
 He was a wealthy industrialist and businessman at the time.
 When inflation is considered, if Rockefeller was still alive today, he’d be worth three times the amount as Bill Gates.

 Now, you can take a tour of this astonishing mansion.
 With options for everyone, you can decide which aspects of the estate you’d like to see most.
-For example, the classic tour offers a general overview of the main level mansion as well as art galleries and certain special rooms.
+For example, the classic tour offers a general overview of the main level mansion as well as art galleries and individual special rooms.
 The grand tour offers the same as the classic as well as added time in the gardens.
 They also take you to see the second floor.
 Pick the best tour for your interests!

 Kykuit tours offer a special $5 discount on tours if you take the Metro-North from Grand Central to Tarrytown – keep your receipt!
 If you prefer to drive, it’s only an hour away.